sagemath/trac_to_gh/Issue 3629.md

 # Issue 3629: givaro-3.2.11 installs its own libgmpxx.{so,a}

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3629

 Original creator: fbissey